scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 module provides this and other functions to support the features of DMTCP.
 The module for DMTCP functions equally well in IPython.

-This DMTCP module implements a generalization of asaveWorkspace function, which additionally supports graphics and the distributed processes of IPython.
+This DMTCP module implements a generalization of a saveWorkspace function, which additionally supports graphics and the distributed processes of IPython.
 In addition, at least three novel uses of DMTCP for helping debug Python are discussed.

-1. Fast/Slow Computation[3] --- Cython provides both traditional
+1. Fast/Slow Computation --- Cython provides both traditional
     interpreted functions and compiled C functions.
 Interpreted functions are slow, but correct.
 Compiled functions are fast, but users sometimes declare incorrect C types, causing the